hmcts/nfdiv-discovery-documentation/as-is.md

 The Case Orchestrator is the primary service within Divorce.
 It is currently maintained by three separate teams and receives over 100 pull requests a month.

-It is primarily responsible for managing the state transitions of cases in CCD.
+It is responsible for managing the state transitions of cases in CCD.
 It handles all CCD callbacks.

 The Case Orchestrator has a number of Quartz Scheduler jobs that are stored in a postgres database.